Jorem-Sigawa/MahlerVAE/README.md

 ## Generation

 <p align="justify">
-A crude form of generation involves simply passing an input prompt to the model and sampling from the "softmaxed" logits of the decoder autoregressively.
+A crude form of generation involves simply passing an input prompt to the trained model and sampling from the "softmaxed" logits of the decoder autoregressively.
 However, without other guardrails in place, the model tends to produce long, repetitive, unbroken chains of controller or note events and with very sparse emissions of metric and positional tokens (see the <em>generation_constraints.py</em> files for more information).
 This does not mean that the model has failed to learn, but we do need a robust generation scheme to harness its full potential.
 Admittedly, such a task was simply beyond my depth, and I turned to Codex for assisted stable generation.
 It produced two files: <em>generation_constraints1.py</em> and <em>generation_constraints2.py</em>. <em>generation_constraints2.py</em> appears to excel for non-interpolative generation, successfully avoiding repetitive motifs, whereas we found <em>generation_constraints1.py</em> better for interpolative generation, but you may experiment with using <em>generation_constraints2.py</em> also.
 </p>

 ### Interpolation